ArteryTek/AT32WB415_Firmware_Library/project/at_start_wb415/examples/cortex_m4/cmsis_dsp/readme.txt

 /**
   **************************************************************************
   * @file     readme.txt
-  * @version  v2.0.3
-  * @date     2022-08-16
   * @brief    readme
   **************************************************************************
   */

   this demo is based on the at-start board, demonstrates the use the maximum, minimum, mean, standard deviation, variance and matrix functions to calculate statistical values of marks obtained in a class.